prentissw/obsidian-charted-roots/wiki-content/Roadmap.md

 - Note-type-specific validations (e.g., place notes check for missing coordinates, person notes check for missing birth date)

 This requires generalizing the `DataQualityIssue` interface to support multiple note types instead of just `PersonNode`.

-### Note Creation from Images

-Context menu actions to create map or source notes from image files, pre-populating with image link.

 ### Person Note Templates